 I’ve written about this before.
 I’ve actually written a blog about these exact issues before.
-So, why am I still writing about domestic and sexual violence as an issue in our society?
-Because for as long as it is still an issue in our society, I will continue to talk about it.
-Because we all need to be talking about it.
+So, why am I still writing about domestic violence, sexual assault, and human trafficking as issues in our society?
+Because for as long as they are still issues we face in our society, I will continue to talk about them.
+Because we all need to be talking about them.

 The reason I started this blog was because of a moment I shared with a parent at Western Connecticut State University while staffing a table about the organization I work for, talking about our services.
 After explaining that we serve women, men, and children in the community dealing with domestic or sexual violence, she looked up and asked, “Is there a need for that?”
 Her question was genuine, non-confrontational, curious.
 It was not argumentative nor sarcastic.
 She genuinely did not know that there is, unfortunately, a monumental need for services for victims and survivors of domestic and sexual violence for individuals of all ages, genders, sexual orientations, races, religious backgrounds, etc. etc. etc.